 The Ronald H. Laessig Memorial Newborn Screening (NBS)

-Fellowship is currently accepting applications for host laboratories.
+Fellowship is not currently accepting applications for host laboratories.
 APHL

 member local and state public health laboratories interested in applying to

-host a NBS Fellow must apply by May 1, 2017.
+host a NBS Fellow may apply during the next application cycle in summer 2019.
 For more information, please see

 the Host Laboratory Instructions and Application page.